ONSdigital/eq-cir-fastapi/README.md

 ### Creating a Google Cloud project

-If you don't already have a project, see the instructions on how to create one in the [EQ Collection Instrument Registry IAC](https://github.com/ONSdigital/eq-collection-instrument-registry-iac) repository.
+If you don't already have a project, see the instructions on how to create one in the [SDS/IAC Terraform project](https://github.com/ONSdigital/sds-iac) repository.
 Make a note of the `project_id` for use later.

 ### Url routing